-The winter volunteer intake will offer an opportunity to be a part of this from involvement at Jorvik: Home and Abroad to great opportunities at our annual Viking Festival in February 2017 and, most excitingly, the new plans for JORVIK when it re-opens in Spring 2017.
+The winter volunteer intake will offer an opportunity to be a part of this from involvement at JORVIK: Home and Abroad to great opportunities at our annual Viking Festival February 20th – 25th 2017 and, most excitingly, the new plans for JORVIK when it re-opens in Spring 2017.

 DIG Interpretation Assistants volunteer at DIG to get involved with our school and group tours which bring to life the world of archaeology.
 Volunteering alongside our friendly staff they help to offer increased one-to-one interaction with visiting groups as they explore the world of an archaeologist.

 Richard III & Henry VII Room Guides share their role between the Henry VII Experience at Micklegate Bar and Richard III experience at Monk Bar.
 They get involved to assist visitors in exploring the fascinating and intertwined histories of these two Bars and the turbulent lives & reigns of Henry VII and Richard III.

-What experience do I need?
+What Experience do I Need?